 Back in the day, signage was apparently a solid marketing strategy for an attorney.
-Attorneys would open their office on a frequently road.
+Attorneys would open their offices on a frequently traveled road.
 A sign would be put out front and attorneys would expect that clients would just come.
 That’s the belief anyway.
 In the days of the phone book and billboards, maybe this worked?
 Maybe it was all a myth in the first place?

 Regardless, are there any attorneys who think this can be a primary marketing strategy in this day and age?
-The reality is that signage, as a marketing strategy, has mostly fallen by the wayside like other methods of advertising such as the phone book, billboards, etc. It is really hard to fathom law firms that get the vast majority of their business from walk-in business that comes from signage.
-In fact, there are many law firms that do very well with absolutely no signage at all.
+The reality is that signage, as a marketing strategy, has mostly fallen by the wayside like other methods of advertising such as the phone book, billboards, etc. It is really hard to fathom law firms that get the majority of their business from walk-in business that comes from signage.
+In fact, many law firms do very well with absolutely no signage at all.

 The reality is that if you are a start-up law firm, or small law firm, that needs clients quickly, you need a marketing strategy beyond signage.
 A nice sign can look nice and make you feel good as you pull into your law office each day.
 But you should really be looking for other ways to generate new business if this is your primary goal.